undera/pylgbst/README.md

 - Make it 2/3 compatible
 - Add travis unit tests and coverage
 - Give nice documentation examples, don't forget to mention logging
+- make angled motors to be synchronous by default

 ## Links